MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 15. In the **Sign in** window, enter **Laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.

-16. In the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in.**
+16. In the **Enter password** window, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in.**

+17. Because MFA is required for all user sign-ins using this trial tenant, a **More information required** window appears.
+Select **Next**.

+18. On the **Microsoft Authenticator** page that appears, you can download this mobile app or use a different method for MFA verification.
+For the purposes of this lab, we recommend you use your mobile phone so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
+Select the **I want to set up a different method** option at the bottom of the page (**Important:** Do NOT confuse this link with the **I want to use a different authenticator app** that appears above it).

+19. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Phone**, and then select **Confirm**.

+20. In the **Phone** window that appears, under **What phone number would you like to use?** field, select your country or region, and then in the field next to it, enter your phone number (in the format **nnn-nnn-nnnn**).
+Verify the **Receive a code** option is selected and then select **Next**.

+21. Retrieve the verification code from the text message that is sent to your phone.

+22. In the **Phone** window, enter the 6-digit verification code in the code field and then select **Next**.
+When the **Phone** window displays a message indicating your phone was registered successfully, select **Next**.

+23. On the **Success!** page, select **Done**.

-17. In the **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes**.
+24. If a **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes**.
 In the **Save password** window, select **Never**.

-18. In the **Welcome to Microsoft 365** dialog box that appears in the middle of the screen, select the forward arrow twice and then the check mark.
+25. In the **Welcome to Microsoft 365** dialog box that appears in the middle of the screen, select the forward arrow twice and then the check mark.

-18. In the **Welcome to Microsoft 365** window (which is Laura's Microsoft 365 home page), notice that no column of Microsoft 365 app icons appears in the navigation pane on the left-side of the screen.
+26. In the **Welcome to Microsoft 365** window (which is Laura's Microsoft 365 home page), notice that no column of Microsoft 365 app icons appears in the navigation pane on the left-side of the screen.
 This is because Laura has not been assigned a Microsoft 365 license. <br/>

 	Select the **Install apps** button, and then in the drop-down menu that appears, select **Other install options**.
 This opens the **My account** window for Laura.

-19. In Laura's **My account** window, under the **Office apps & devices** tile, select **View apps & devices**.
+27. In Laura's **My account** window, under the **Office apps & devices** tile, select **View apps & devices**.
 Note the message that appears at the top of page.
 Laura has not been assigned a license that includes the Office desktop apps, so she’s unable to install Microsoft 365 Apps for enterprise. <br/>

 	‎**Important:** You have just verified that a user can't download Microsoft 365 Apps for enterprise if they haven't been assigned an appropriate Microsoft 365 license.

-20. Leave LON-CL2 open and remain signed into Microsoft 365 as Laura Atkins for the next task.
+28. Leave LON-CL2 open and remain signed into Microsoft 365 as Laura Atkins for the next task.
 In your Edge browser, close the **My account** tab and the **Welcome to Microsoft Edge** tab, but leave the **Home | Microsoft 365** tab open for the next task.

 ### Task 2 – Verify how the global Office download setting affects installing Microsoft 365 Apps for enterprise